 The physical office environment plays a large part in employee satisfaction and level of engagement with work.
-Increased exposure to daylight is enough to boost employee productivity by 2%.
+Increased exposure to daylight is enough to boost employee productivity by two percent.

-The PitchBook office located in Seattle, WA, has a sprawling open floor plan which has “created a culture that values collaboration and communication,” says Sarah Rasmussen, Customer Success Manager at PitchBook.
+The PitchBook office has a sprawling open floor plan which has “created a culture that values collaboration and communication,” Sarah Rasmussen, customer success manager at PitchBook, said.
 “There are no individual offices or cubes — instead, employees enjoy an open layout and several collaboration spaces and common areas to gather and share ideas.”

 Outlining your company culture goals and employee expectations signals to your team that the culture you’ve worked tirelessly to create is a top priority and needs to be taken seriously.
 Having a handbook also gives you the opportunity to go over your core values and mission, as well as address any questions or concerns your team may have.
 Review the handbook with your team and make it a formal part of your onboarding process to ensure new hires are aligned.

 Camaraderie is a crucial component of a great company culture and giving your staff company-branded apparel unifies employees and helps new hires feel like part of the team.
 The team at Ayzenberg Group goes a step further to bring an element of individuality to their swag.
-“Ayzenberg’s myCOLOR platform is an assessment tool that analyzes the traits and preferences of team members then assigns a color that identifies their personality,” says Chris Younger, Principal Director of Strategy at Ayzenberg. “myCOLOR office decorations, jackets and company swag are then displayed so colleagues can recognize — and, therefore interact — more effectively; ultimately reducing stress, developing tighter relationships and improving overall performance.”
+“Ayzenberg’s myCOLOR platform is an assessment tool that analyzes the traits and preferences of team members then assigns a color that identifies their personality,” Chris Younger, principal director of strategy at Ayzenberg said. “myCOLOR office decorations, jackets and company swag are then displayed so colleagues can recognize — and, therefore interact — more effectively; ultimately reducing stress, developing tighter relationships and improving overall performance.”

 You want to create a positive, engaging work experience for your team, but you’re also running a business.
 It’s important to remember that as often as you reward high achievers and positive behaviors, you have to hold your team members accountable for their roles within the company and the culture.
 A large part of a winning organizational culture is built on trust, and your employees need to know they can rely on their peers and managers to get the job done.

 A commission incentive is an obvious first choice to motivate your sales team.
 However, there are more personal ways to incentivize account executives.
 3D printing platform company Markforged offers more than just monetary rewards.
-“In general, Markforged has great sales incentives programs, but after recently closing the largest deal to date for the company, I won the quarterly contest and a long weekend trip in Napa Valley,” says Caleb Baird, Commercial Sales Representative at Markforged.
+“In general, Markforged has great sales incentives programs, but after recently closing the largest deal to date for the company, I won the quarterly contest and a long weekend trip in Napa Valley,” Caleb Baird, commercial sales representative at Markforged, said.

 Recognizing top performers across the company is a great way to celebrate wins, foster a team mentality and increase employee engagement.
 While dollars and cents make it easier to determine what qualifies as a high performance, it’s important to acknowledge the efforts of all your employees.
 Create a shoutout board — on your company’s communication platform or go old-school with a publicly displayed bulletin board — where managers can recognize their direct reports’ work.